lemocla/Which-way-is-up/README.md

     7. **Admin and site management**

         - As the site owner, I want to add, edit and delete a collection so that I can keep my portfolio and work up-to-date
-        - As the site owner, I want to add, edit and delete individual artwork and items to that I can link them to collection and keep my shop up-to-date
+        - As the site owner, I want to add, edit and delete individual artwork so that I can link them to a collection and keep my shop up-to-date
-        - As a site owner I want to add related product so that I can encourage multi-buy
+        - As a site owner I want to add related products so that I can encourage multi-buy
         - As a site owner, I want to be able to edit most of the content of the website, so that I can keep my website up to date and engaging.
-        - As a site owner, I want to manage orders from the console so I can know I have dispatched the order.
+        - As a site owner, I want to manage orders from the console so that I know I have dispatched the order.

   - ### **Scope**